microsoft/Kusto-Query-Language/doc/indexofregexfunction.md

 ---
 # indexof_regex()

-Function reports the zero-based index of the first occurrence of a specified string within the input string.
-Plain string matches don't overlap.
+Returns the zero-based index of the first occurrence of a specified lookup regular expression within the input string.

 See [`indexof()`](indexoffunction.md).